giacomo270197/giacomo270197.github.io/assets/panda/docs/os_process.md

 `int CreateProcess(string cmd_line)`

-Takes a string as an input, and uses it to spawns a new process.
+Takes a string as input, and uses it to spawn a new process.
 The function returns a handle to the newly created process.